Geethaka123/Simple-bookstore-CRUD-application/README.md

 ## Project Images

-Please check the `New folder` directory for additional project-related images and files.
+Please check the `book-store-project-images` directory for additional project-related images and files.

 ...